meilisearch/documentation/learn/what_is_meilisearch/comparison_to_alternatives.md

 Contrary to Algolia, Meilisearch is open-source and written in Rust, a modern systems-level programming language.
 Rust provides speed, portability, and flexibility, which makes the deployment of our search engine inside virtual machines, containers, or even [Lambda@Edge](https://aws.amazon.com/lambda/edge/) a seamless operation.

 One of Algolia's major assets is the robust worldwide infrastructure that they offer to their customers.
-Meilisearch currently delivers a search engine and is not in a position to provide a competitive infrastructure yet, but we hope one day to offer a highly available cloud solution that is simpler to deploy and maintain than Algolia's.
+Meilisearch currently delivers a search engine and is not in a position to provide a competitive infrastructure yet.
+However, it is our goal to one day offer a highly available cloud solution that is simpler to deploy and maintain than Algolia's.

 #### Pricing